Do you want to invest in funds but don't know where to start? Learn more about the most common investment funds.

 Funds with floor monitoring

 If you want to build in a little extra protection, you can also opt for a variant with floor monitoring.
-These funds aim to ensure that the value of your investment does not drop below a certain limit (95%, 90% or 85%) over a one-year period.
+These funds aim to ensure that the value of your investment does not drop below a certain limit (90%) over a one-year period.

 If the financial markets perform well then a fund of this kind will diversify in accordance with the KBC investment strategy.
 It will invest more cautiously where necessary in falling markets, and convert higher-risk investments (shares, bonds, real estate) into lower-risk investments (liquidities).
 Please note, however, that this floor does not constitute a guarantee of either the return or the redemption value.